open62541/open62541/examples/pubsub_realtime/Readme_PubSub.txt

 Tested Environment:
 TTTech IP (2.3.0) - Arm architecture
 Kernel - 5.4.40 (non-RT)

-ToDo: Now this Readme.txt is only for Testing using FPGA.
-This Readme.txt will be updated for IPC later.
 ============================================================================================================
 PRE-REQUISITES:
-1)We recommend at least two TTTech TSN IP nodes with 2-cores
+1) We recommend at least two TTTech TSN IP nodes with 2-cores

-2)Ensure the nodes are ptp synchronized
+2) Ensure the nodes are ptp synchronized deptp_tool --get-current-dataset
-    deptp_tool --get-current-dataset

 3) Add and aditional clock domain /etc/deptp/ptp_config.xml, reboot the board after applying this change (this is a one time step)